 The Company is party to ordinary and routine litigation incidental to our business.
-We do not expect the outcome of any such litigation to have a material effect on our consolidated financial position, results of operations, or cash flows, as we do not believe it is reasonably possible that we will incur material losses as a result of such litigation.
+We do not expect the outcome of any such litigation to have a material effect on our consolidated financial position, results of operations, or cash flows.

 Contractual Commitments